UMR-CNRM/vortex/sphinx/technical/fortran.rst

 In fact the :class:`common.data.namelists.NamelistContent` is defined as the default content class resources of the kind ``namelist`` derivated from class :class:`common.data.namelists.Namelist`.
-But this class :class:`common.data.namelists.NamelistContent`, could be used as a standalone class, as much of the :class:`vortex.data.contents.DataContent`:
+But this class :class:`~common.data.namelists.NamelistContent`, could also be used as a standalone class, as much of the :class:`vortex.data.contents.DataContent`:

 .. code-block:: python